-Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2 Performance-Based Planning and Programming 8821 \$142,040 Conducted analysis, made presentations, and developed documents to help the MPO to update targets for federally required roadway safety and transit asset management performance measures.
-Coordinated with MassDOT, the MBTA, CATA, MWRTA, FHWA, and other stakeholders on target setting and other PBPP topics, such as coordination agreements.
-Provided recommendations for updates to the MPO's project selection criteria based on PBPP principles and needs.
-Worked with Transportation for America and State Smart Transportation Initiative staff to obtain technical assistance on MPO PBPP and project selection activities.
+Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2021 Planned Work Progress and Products Performance-Based Planning and Programming 8821 \$142,040 Conducted analysis, made presentations, and developed documents to help the MPO to update targets for federally required roadway safety and transit asset management performance measures. \$153,570 Support the MPO in setting targets for federally required measures and other measures, as requested.
+Analyze data and prepare related presentations, memoranda, and other supporting documents and Coordinated with MassDOT, the MBTA, CATA, MWRTA, FHWA, and other stakeholders on target setting and other PBPP topics, such as coordination agreements. materials.
+Produce or update performance reports, such as the performance report included in the TIP, and tools, such as the MPO's Performance Provided recommendations for updates to the MPO's project selection criteria based on PBPP principles and needs.
+Dashboard.
+Work with fellow staff, the MPO, and other stakeholders to more Worked with Transportation for America and State Smart Transportation Initiative staff to obtain technical assistance on MPO PBPP and project selection activities. closely link MPO investment processes to performance outcomes.
+Produce memoranda and presentations describing related recommendations.
 Participated in PBPP peer exchange and working group sessions with representatives of other states and MPOs.
+Explore other measures and methods the MPO could incorporate into its PBPP process.
 Analyzed project-level data and developed a performance report for the FFYs 2021-25 TIP.
-Monitored federal guidance and identified ways to integrate PBPP into MPO processes, including TIP and LRTP development.
+Coordinate with MassDOT, the region's public transportation providers, other states and MPOs, and federal agencies to research Monitored federal guidance and identified ways to integrate PBPP into MPO processes, including TIP and LRTP development. measures, identify investment strategies, set targets, and otherwise implement PBPP practices.
 Explored other performance measures that the MPO could monitor.
 Updated reporting materials and tools, such as the MPO's performance dashboard.
-Prepared a federally required mid-performance period CMAQ performance plan. \$153,570 Support the MF and other meas presentations, r materials.
-Produce or upd report included Dashboard.
-Work with fellor closely link MPC Produce memo recommendation Explore other m into its PBPP present Coordinate with providers, other measures, ident implement PBP Air Quality Conformity and Support 8421 \$31,260 Updated emission factors for use in air quality analyses of transportation projects using the MOVES model.
-Performed system-level and project-level air quality analysis for conformity with Federal and State Requirements for the LRTP and TIP.
-Supported MPO's climate change initiatives. \$34,690 Continue to wo emission factor Perform system and any require Continue to sup pdate performance reports, such as the performance led in the TIP, and tools, such as the MPO's Performance llow staff, the MPO, and other stakeholders to more MPO investment processes to performance outcomes. moranda and presentations describing related ations.
+Prepared a federally required mid-performance period CMAQ performance plan.
+Air Quality Conformity and Support 8421 \$31,260 Updated emission factors for use in air quality analyses of transportation projects using the MOVES model. \$34,690 Continue to work with state and local agencies in developing emission factors for transportation project analyses.
+Performed system-level and project-level air quality analysis for conformity with Federal and State Requirements for the LRTP and Perform system-level and project-level air quality analysis for the TIP and any required LRTP Amendments.
+TIP.Supported MPO's climate change initiatives.
+Continue to support the MPO's climate change initiatives.